 After the riots in Ecuador, police are fighting for control of the prison.

-Hundreds of police fought for control of an Ecuador prison on Thursday, where rioting killed at least 116 inmates, some of whom were beheaded, as rival drug gangs went to fight with guns and explosives.
+Nearly 1,000 police fought for control of an Ecuador prison on Thursday, when rioting killed at least 116 inmates, some of whom were beheaded, as competing drug gangs went to fight with guns and explosives.

-According to Ecuador’s President Guillermo Lasso, another 80 convicts were injured in one of the deadliest prison clashes in South American history.
+According to Ecuador’s President Guillermo Lasso, another 80 convicts were injured in one of the worst prison clashes in South American history.

 A brawl broke out Tuesday at a prison complex in Guayaquil’s port city, between inmates suspected of having ties to Mexican drug cartels, primarily the Sinaloa and Jalisco New Generation cartels.

-About 400 police officers were involved in an effort to restore order “and ensure security in the jail complex,” according to a tweet from the police department on Thursday.
+900 officers and members of tactical units were involved in a “mega-operation” to restore order, the police department said on Thursday.

+They had previously stated that 400 police officers were working to “ensure security” at the facility.

 At least two cops were hurt on Wednesday as rioting convicts attacked police brought in to restore control of the institution with weapons.